 Partners are the Patient Safety Movement Foundation’s collective body of like-minded visionary leaders that enable us to turn words into action.
-Partners make our goal of reaching ZERO preventable deaths by 2020 achievable.
+Partners make our goal of reaching ZERO preventable deaths achievable.

 Professional societies, associations and healthcare-related organizations have the opportunity to positively impact patient safety by coming up with an individualized plan of action that serves as a catalyst for positive change.

-Diverse in type, size and impact, Committed Partners represent every organization across the healthcare ecosystem.
-Committed Partners help spread our vision to their clients, customers and members.
+Diverse in type, size and impact, Partners help spread our vision to their clients, customers and members.
 We encourage you to think of how you can get the word out!

-What are the benefits of becoming a Committed Partner?
+What are the benefits of becoming a Partner?

 By committing publicly, you will not only help your organization reach zero but also encourage others to make a commitment.
 After all, what is measured improves and what is measured publicly improves faster.

 - Strategize, learn and contribute to high-level roundtable discussions among patient safety frontrunners.

 - Press release tools and templates to announce your affiliation with the PSMF through the media and your website.
 Plaques are available for purchase at the cost of the PSMF.

 - Discounted admission to attend the PSMF’s annual World Patient Safety, Science & Technology Summit as well as an invitation to the chairman’s private reception hosted by Founder, Joe Kiani.